Moe-alamodi/hoobank/README.md

 Hoobank (https://hoobank-1.netlify.app/) is a minimal website for a bank.
-A minimal design with responsiveness and soothing design along using the most in demand technologies today.
+A minimal design with responsiveness and soothing design along with using the most in demand technologies today to build and deploy.

 Built With

 This website is built with React.js and Tailwindcss.
 In addition, vite was used to initialize the react application.

 HTML